Unexpected Presidio

 for the outdoor adventurer

 The Presidio Promenade intersects with the Bay Trail before becoming the Juan Bautista De Anza National Historic Trail, which climbs gradually, eventually coming to Mountain Lake, the last natural lake in San Francisco.
 The Mountain Lake Trail continues past Presidio Golf Course, one of the oldest courses on the West Coast.
 Built in 1895 as a nine-hole course for army officers, it has hosted presidents—Theodore Roosevelt—baseball players—Joe DiMaggio—and even famous golfers like Arnold Palmer.
-It’s also the place where people sought refuge following the 1906 earthquake and fire.

 Return to the main post via Lover’s Lane, an historic trail established in the 18th century as a shortcut used by Spanish soldiers and missionaries to get from the Main Post to Mission Dolores, located three miles south of the Presidio.
-It’s in this area where the art lover gets his or her fix.
+Note: Presidio trails are dog-friendly but do heed the coyote warnings and keep your dog leashed at all times.

 for the art enthusiast